-12. If following a pre-trial conference, the matter is confirmed or scheduled for trial or preliminary inquiry, the pre-trial conference judge may complete a Pre-Trial Conference Report and have it placed in the court file.
-The Pre-Trial Conference Report will provide information the trial judge needs to know for conducting the trial, including any admissions, agreements, orders or trial scheduling directions made, and any issues that are expected to arise.
+12. If following a pre-trial conference, the matter is confirmed or scheduled for trial or preliminary inquiry, the pre-trial conference judge may complete a Pre-Trial Conference Report will provide information the trial judge needs to know for conducting the trial, including any admissions, agreements, orders or trial scheduling directions made, and any issues that are expected to arise.
 If counsel wish to receive a copy of this Report, they can obtain it from the court file at the originating registry or they can request it be sent to them electronically by providing their e-mail addresses to the pre-trial conference judge at the pre-trial conference.